tytydraco/yessleep/out/I_Work_at_a_Dog_Shelter_with_Strange_Rules_It_Calls_to_the_Broken.md

 "The dogs here are happy.
 They never whimper."

-I don't know why I remember that.
+I don't know why I remember that line.
 It was stupid.

-Well, maybe it wasn't stupid, I tried to approach the crying dog when I stepped on something.
+Well, maybe it wasn't stupid.
+I tried to approach the crying dog when I stepped on something.
 I was sure then, that the dogs were eating Rocky, because that was a freaking paw.

 The metallic smell hit me hard.
 Blood.

 — Hey!

 I raised my voice, but I didn't yell.
 I remembered the rule and didn't want them to get aggressive.
 Despite it being a prank, it didn't mean that everything there was a lie.
-I was not a genius, but I knew that yelling was going to make it worse.
+I was not a genius, but I knew that yelling was only going to make it worse.

 The wet, crunch and breaking sounds didn't stop.
 At this point, do I have to remind you that I was there fucking blind?